stakater/stakater-docs/docs/content/sre/pipelines/jenkins/jenkins-pipeline.md

 ## Declarative Pipeline

 Declarative Pipeline provide a simplified and opinionated syntax on top of Jenkins pipeline sub-systems.
-It supports the pipeline as code concept and makes the pipeline declarative hence easier to read, write and re-use.
+It supports the pipeline as code concept and makes the pipeline declarative hence easier to read, write and re-use:

-### Example

 ```groovy
 pipeline {